As cute ‘n’ frisky as they may be, not everyone views the humble house cat in the same light.

 Aloof as they are affectionate, domestic cats are both revered and feared by different cultures.
 Often viewed as harbingers of death, doom and not-so-great luck, cats — particularly kitties with sleek black coats — have long been at the center of superstitious folklore and macabre works of literature and art.
 They’re also, of course, the preferred familiars of witches.

-This all said, cats have long played a prominent part in horror films throughout the decades.
+This all said, cats have long played a prominent part in horror films.
 Usually their roles are of a malevolent — if not straight-up murderous — nature although some scary movies opt to paint kitties as human-protecting protagonists or foils to supernatural forces.
-And while they often appear in horror movies, cats don’t always necessarily enjoy watching them, as the video below shows.
-(Old “Tom and Jerry” cartoons and bird documentaries are probably more their speed).
+And while they often appear in horror movies, cats don’t always necessarily enjoy watching them.

-Below you'll find nine nightmarish films filled with feline-based frights: zombie cats, evil spirit-possessed cats, demonic ghost casts, mutant cats, even shape-shifting werecats.
+Below you'll find nine nightmarish films filled with feline-based frights: zombie cats, evil spirit-possessed cats, demonic ghost casts, mutant cats and even shape-shifting werecats.
 Obviously, these picks make for perfect Halloween viewing so put down that well-loved “Hocus Pocus” DVD (no offense to Thackery Binx) and stop being a scaredy cat already …

 'The Black Cat' (1981)

 The residents of a quaint English village are dropping like flies, each succumbing to a death more grisly than the one that came before it.
 Are they just horrific accidents?
 Or is a homicidal maniac on the loose?
 And what’s with that surly black cat running amok around town?

 Based very loosely on the Edgar Allan Poe story of the same name, “The Black Cat” is a supernatural revenge tale centered around a nasty old professor who has a knack for convincing evil spirits to possess the body of his creepy pet kitty.
-Directed by notorious gore-maestro Lucio Fulci (“City of the Living Dead,” “The House by the Cemetery”), this atmospheric British-Italian production is noted by horror fans for demonstrating relative restraint in the blood ‘n’ guts department — surprising for a film that contains graphic car crashes, impalements, a terrifying scene of immolation and some seriously gnarly feline-induced scratches.
+Directed by notorious gore-maestro Lucio Fulci, this atmospheric British-Italian production is noted by horror fans for demonstrating relative restraint in the blood ‘n’ guts department, which is surprising for a film that contains graphic car crashes, impalements, a terrifying scene of immolation and gnarly feline-induced scratches.

 'Cat People' (1942)